 Even Hawaii gets a mention…

 Diamante the name

-In case you are wondering, Diamante means diamond in Italian and no, diamonds were not found in this region.
+In case you’re wondering, Diamante means ‘diamond’ in Italian and no, diamonds were not found in this region.

 The name comes from the Diamante Citron, which is a type of lemon boasting several varieties, widely exported to other parts of Europe and the world.
 One type particularly looks quite warty and not very appealing at all – I’m yet to taste this fruit.

-Poets such as Byron and D’Annunzio made the Diamante Citron famous and this fruit is also very sought after, by the Jewish community during religious feasts.
+Poets such as Byron and D’Annunzio made the Diamante Citron famous and this fruit is also sought after by the Jewish community, during religious feasts.

 Dating back to the 1500s, Diamante’s Centro Storico (historic centre) is small but a pleasure to stroll through and very clean.
 This area seems to hold the highest concentration of murals.

 It’s wonderful bumping into yet another fabulous lifelike mural around every corner and so unexpected.